The Daily Dose/Monday, May 19, 2025

 Extra, extra, read all about it.

-In 1994 – Ace of Base is at #1 on Billboard’s Hot 100 for the third of six non-consecutive weeks with The Sign.
-It was the second of seven Top 40 hits for the group, their second of four Top 10s, and remains their only #1 song.
-The song also went to #1 in seven other countries, including Zimbabwe and Denmark, peaked at #2 in Great Britain, and was Billboard’s #1 song of the year and their 11th-biggest of the decade.
+In 1977 – Leo Sayer is at #1 on the Billboard Hot 100 for the only week with When I Need You.
+It was the fourth of eight Top 40 hits for Sayer, his third of four Top 10 hits, and his second and final #1.
+The song went to #1 in four other countries, including Zimbabwe and Great Britain, peaked at #94 on Billboard’s soul chart, and was their 24th-biggest song of the year.
+The song was written by Albert Hammond and Carole Bayer Sager.

 Some Philosophy Crap